Aspose/releases.aspose.com/content/en/pdf/net/release-notes/2025/aspose-pdf-for-net-25-03-release-notes.md

     Console.WriteLine(string.Format("PDF/UA compliance: {0}", isPdfUaCompliance));
 }
 ```

 {{< /tab >}}
 {{< /tabs >}}

 Ability to verify the boundaries of graphical Shapes when adding to the PDF page.
-This was made at the User's request PDFNET-54931 that was originally reported as an investigation.
+This was made at the User's request for PDFNET-54931, which was originally reported as an investigation.
-You can use `UpdateBoundsCheckMode()` method of the `Shape` object to set the desired behavior if the shape if it overcome the borders of `Graph` object.
+You can use `UpdateBoundsCheckMode()` method of the `Shape` object to set the desired behavior if the shape overcomes the borders of the `Graph` object.

 ```csharp
 private static void CheckShapeBounds()